 growing up on a farm in Midwestern Ontario.
 Her academic path took her to Trent University where she obtained a Bachelor of Arts in Geography and English literature and Master of Arts in Canadian Studies and Indigenous Studies.
 She obtained her Doctorate in Geography and Bachelor of Education from Queen’s University.

-Rachel’s research focuses on how we create more supportive environments for people with dementia, and mental health more broadly, in rural and small town Canada.
-She is currently working on several projects examining the the complex demands of caring for people with dementia who exhibit reactive behaviours (e.g., hitting, spitting, kicking and screaming) across a range of care settings including a SSHRC-funded study with Dr. Laura Funk (University of Manitoba) and Dr. Dale Spencer (Carleton University).
+The overarching goal of Rachel’s research is to work with rural communities, students, researchers and policy makers to create more supportive environments for people with dementia, and other mental health conditions.
+She is currently working with Dr. Mark Skinner (CRC in Rural Aging, Health and Social Care, Trent University) on a CIHR funded project to examine the potential of the National Ballet School of Canada’s Sharing Dance Program to improve the social inclusion of people with dementia and their carers.
+She is also working on several projects examining the the complex demands of caring for people with dementia who exhibit reactive behaviours (e.g., hitting, spitting, kicking and screaming) across a range of care settings including a SSHRC-funded study with Dr. Laura Funk (University of Manitoba) and Dr. Dale Spencer (Carleton University).
 Her broader research interests include rural mental health and aging, care and caregiving, the ethics of doing research with vulnerable populations, and gender and women’s health.
 Her research contributes to the fields of rural health and social care, social gerontology, gender and women’s studies, and the geographies of voluntarism.

 Refereed Journal Articles

 Herron, R.V., & Rosenberg, M.W.
 (2017) Responding to reactive behaviours (or aggression) in the home.
 Dementia, DOI: 10.1177/1471301217699676